 While I don’t think teachers are facing CTE, I do think that teachers and leaders need to be more aware of the cost/benefit ratio.
 I’ve often heard it said that “if it’s good for kids then we should do it” On paper that sounds good and right but again it ignores the fact that some ideas are very costly.
 For example, let’s say a school recognizes that students could use more attention and care outside of class.
 So it would be good for kids to have after-school programs.
 It might be good if the same teachers who teach them all day could spend an hour after school with them in a less structured format.
 They would strengthen their relationships and potentially help students flourish more.
 But there are human costs.
 Whatever it takes?

 You might be saying “that’s not whatever it takes means” But that statement does not acknowledge the costs and benefits.
 Lots of things are good for kids but that doesn’t mean we should enact them.
-One problem we have is if a teacher suggests they may not want to devote extra time to learn something or do something directly for a student, they are labelled or thought of as selfish, uncaring or resistant to change.
+One problem we have is if a teacher suggests they may not want to devote extra time to learn something or do something directly for a student, they are labeled or thought of as selfish, uncaring or resistant to change.

 Speaking out against something that seems inherently good for kids is taboo.
 But sometimes that argument is valid either because of the financial or emotional cost and sometimes because the benefit is relatively small.
 The “Whatever it takes” message suggests it’s about valour when I might suggest it’s a bit hyperbolic.
 Not only is this statement used to prop someone up as if to tell everyone how much they care about children but it also assumes that perhaps others don’t.
-Whatever it takes might be a belief my wife and I hold for our own children but we don’t need to remind ourselves of this or hear a motivational speaker tell us we should care them.
+Whatever it takes might be a belief my wife and I hold for our own children but we don’t need to remind ourselves of this or hear a motivational speaker tell us we should care for them.
 I’m not sure teachers do either.
 I never held the same depth of care and love for my students and I don’t think we should.
 Yes, we have many students who don’t have that kind of love but we still can’t extend the same love for our students as we do for our own.
 That’s not an uncaring statement, it’s just the truth.
-Managing our time and energy is critical for long term success of ourselves AND our students.
-It’s possible to be PRO-teacher and PRO-student.
-It’s not a zero sum game.
+Managing our time and energy is critical for long-term success of ourselves AND our students.
+It’s possible to be PRO-teacher and PRO student.
+It’s not a zero-sum game.

 I’m not usually one for data but I think weighing the cost/benefit of anything we do is natural and perhaps we just need to better articulate and examine those costs and benefits.
-Maybe we need to hear from teachers as I visited with who had some clear sense of the benefits but also recognized the costs.
+Maybe we need to hear from teachers I visited with who had some clear sense of the benefits but also recognized the costs.
 “Whatever it takes” seems to imply unlimited resources.
 If you’re the one suggesting “whatever it takes” be clear in what the benefits are and acknowledge and listen to those that may see and have to bear the costs that you don’t see.
 It doesn’t necessarily mean they don’t care about kids, often they’re just trying to take care of themselves.